poplio269/iv-calculator/README.md

 # iv-calculator

 This is a simple, text-based IV calculator for Pokemon.
-It is designed for generation 3 and above.
+It is designed for generations 3-7.

 No installing needed.